Introduction – SSC Exam

 SSC JHT Exam

 SSC JHT is an abbreviation of Staff Selection Commission Junior Hindi Translator Exam.
 It is conducted to recruit candidates for the Junior Hindi Translators or Senior Translators in different government departments and ministries.
-The officials will release the notification for SSC exam of Junior Hindi Translator on 22 August 2023 and paper 1 is slated to be held in October/November 2023.

 SSC MTS Exam